 On 8 July 1803, Vice Admiral Lord Horatio Nelson assumed command of the British Mediterranean Fleet.
 Regiments in Malta were placed in readiness to support Nelson in securing Sicily from the French.

-Capt Alexander Ball RN who had arrived in Malta as Minister Plenipotentiary to the Order of St John resumed the duties of Civil Commissioner and suspended the evacuation of Malta.
+Capt Alexander Ball RN who had arrived the previous year as Minister Plenipotentiary to the Order of St John was appointed Civil Commissioner.
 Ball administered Malta in accordance with his instructions that the island was to be managed in conformity with the Laws and Customs of the Maltese.
 To that aim he restored the Luogotenenti or village chiefs, who, under the Order of St John had looked after the affairs of the village.
 During his administration Ball inaugurated a number of public gardens.

 Instructions to regimental surgeons for regulating the concerns of the sick and of the hospital – were published by Horse Guards in Sept 1803.